Bringing the Past to Life in All Its Myriad of Color

 Melina’s first book, Enterprising Women: Practical Advice for First Time Entrepreneurs, debuted in 2013.
 It was followed by eight other nonfiction books: Enterprising Women: A Practical Guide to Starting Your First Business, 1914, 1915, 1916, 1917, 1918, A Tale of Two Nations: Canada, U.S. and WWI; and Heinous: Forgotten Murders from the 1910s.

-In 2019, Melina made the switch to fiction, publishing the first novel in her WWI trilogy, Angel of Mercy.
+In 2019, Melina made the switch to fiction, publishing Angel of Mercy, the first novel in her WWI trilogy.
 It was followed by Those Left Behind and Adjustment Year in 2020 and this year.
+They are the warfront story, the home front story and the homecoming story respectively.
+Two of the three stories follow Hettie, a nurse, while the third story follows her family.

 Music plays a large role in Melina’s creative process, and she never writes without hard rock.
 It provides her with inspiration, motivation, serves as a mood lifter, and keeps her alert and focused.
 She often says the portion of her brain that isn’t filled with fictional characters is filled with song lyrics.